matiaspakua/tech.notes.io/pages/agile_and_scrum.md

 ## Stage #04: Continuous flow of improvements, fixes and evolution

-In the next 6 to 8 week after the stabilization phase, starts a development flow with the following improvements:
+In the next 6 to 8 week after the stabilisation phase, starts a development flow with the following improvements:

 1. **Increased productivity**: by focusing on iterative development, continuous feedback, and continuous improvement.
 By breaking down work into small, manageable chunks, the teams can work more efficiently and deliver high-quality software faster.